Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of the NGAS in the Leading Order to QFT in the Massive Symmetric Phase

 Using the {\it subtraction-procedure~ devised ~by ~Stevenson} [18], eqn.(115) can be inverted to express $~g~$ in terms of the {\it observable} parameters, $~g_{R}~$ and $~m_{R}~$.
 This leads to {\it two} solutions for $~g~$ of which, the physical one is given by :

 ( The {\it other} solution is $~g~ = ~-(1/2)g_{R}~ +~ O(1/I_{-1}(m_{R})~$.
-This solution can be shown to lead to {\it instability}, since the minimum of the EP corresponding to this solution lies (infinitely) higher than the minimum corresponding to eqn.(116)).
+This solution can be shown to lead to {\it instability}, since the minimum of the EP corresponding to this solution can be shown to lie (infinitely) higher than the minimum corresponding to eqn.(116)).

 It may be noted at this point that eqn.(116) implies a viable, stable $~g \phi^{4}~$ theory~ when ~the ~(unobservable)~ bare-coupling~ becomes {\it negative~ but~ infinitesimal}.

 Substituting for $~g~$ as given by eqn.(116), one can solve for the bare-mass, by inverting eqn.(114), after carrying out the subtraction as per the Stevenson-prescription.
 This leads to the following expression for the bare-mass :